 When applying for life insurance, you will typically be asked to provide detailed information about your medical history, including any history of heart palpitations.
 The insurance company may ask you to provide the following information:

-- Date of onset: The insurance company will want to know when you first experienced heart palpitations, as this will help them to understand the duration and severity of your condition.
+1. Date of onset: The insurance company will want to know when you first experienced heart palpitations, as this will help them understand your condition’s duration and severity.

-- Symptoms: The insurance company will want to know the symptoms you have experienced as a result of your heart palpitations, including any chest pain, shortness of breath, or lightheadedness.
+2. Symptoms: The insurance company will want to know your symptoms, including chest pain, shortness of breath, or lightheadedness, as a result of your heart palpitations.

-- Treatment history: The insurance company will want to know what treatments you have received for your heart palpitations, including medications and other therapies.
-They will also want to know the dates of your treatments and the outcomes of those treatments.
+4. Treatment history: The insurance company will want to know what treatments you have received for your heart palpitations, including medications and other therapies.
+They will also want to know your medicines’ dates and outcomes.

-- Prognosis: The insurance company will want to know the prognosis for your heart palpitations, which is a prediction of the likely course of the condition and your chances of recovery.
+5. Prognosis: The insurance company will want to know your heart palpitations’ prognosis, which is a prediction of the likely course of the condition and your chances of recovery.
 Your prognosis will be based on the severity of your condition, your treatment history, and other factors such as your age, overall health, and lifestyle.

 What rate (or price) can I qualify for?